henrysky/astroNN/CONTRIBUTING.rst

 Possible New Features and Improvement in the future
 ----------------------------------------------------

-.. topic:: Anticipating Tensorflow 2.0

-    * Drop Keras support as Keras is deeply integrated in Tensorflow 2.0?
-    * Need to keep track of deprecation warning in current Tensorflow 1.1x series to better prepare for tf2.0

 .. topic:: GPU/performance related issues

     * Data reduction pipeline on GPU?